-For adult liver transplants (and children $\geq 12$ years of age), the Model for Endstage Liver Disease (MELD) formula is commonly utilized to determine assess organ allocation for liver candidates.
-The Pediatric Endstage Liver Disease (PELD) score was analogously developed for children < 12 years of age and utilizes total serum bilirubin INR, height, weight and albumin; however this scoring system is not ubiquitously utilized.
+For adult liver transplants (and children \geq 12 years of age), the Model for End-stage Liver Disease (MELD) formula is commonly utilized to determine assess organ allocation for liver candidates.
+The Pediatric End-stage Liver Disease (PELD) score was analogously developed for children < 12 years of age and utilizes total serum bilirubin, INR, height, weight, and albumin; however, this scoring system is not ubiquitously utilized.1

 Common indications for pediatric liver transplants are acute liver failure, biliary atresia and other cholestatic diseases, metabolic diseases, immune disorders, and hepatic malignancies.
-A recent multicenter analysis of 5 year survival of 461 children revealed the first year survival rate to be 88%.
-The majority of these children also show strong graft function at 5 years, but there are multiple chronic post-transplantation complications in extrahepatic organs.
+A recent multicenter analysis of five-year survival of 461 children revealed an 88% survival rate for the first year.
+The majority of these children also show strong graft function at five years, but there are multiple chronic post-transplantation complications in extrahepatic organs.